Samite: Origins and westward spread

 Fragments of samite have been discovered at many locations along the Silk Road, and are especially associated with the Sasanian Empire.
-Samite was "arguably the most important" silk weave of Byzantium, and from the 9th century Byzantine silks entered Europe via the trading ports in what is now Italy.
+Samite was "arguably the most important" silk weave of Byzantium, and from the 9th century Byzantine silks entered Western Europe via the trading ports in what is now Italy.
 Vikings, connected through their direct trade routes with Constantinople, were buried in samite embroidered with silver-wound threads in the tenth century.
 Silk weaving itself was established in Lucca and Venice in the 12th and 13th centuries, and the statutes of the silk-weaving guilds in Venice specifically distinguished sammet weavers from weavers of other types of silk cloth.

-The Crusades brought Europeans into direct contact with the Muslim world and other sources of samite as well as other Eastern luxuries.
+The Crusades brought the Franks or Latins of Western Europe into direct contact with the Muslim world and other sources of samite as well as other Eastern luxuries.
 A samite saddlecloth known in the West as the Suaire de Saint-Josse, now in the Musée du Louvre, was woven in eastern Iran sometime before 961, when Abu Mansur Bakhtegin, for whom it was woven, died; it was brought back from the First Crusade by Stephen, Count of Blois and dedicated as a votive gift at the Abbey of Judoc near Boulogne.
 At the time of the First Crusade, samite needed to be explained to a Western audience, as in the eye-witness Chanson d'Antioche (ccxxx): "Very quickly he took a translator and a large dromedary loaded with silver cloth, called "samite" in our language.
 He sent them to our fine, brave men..."

 The Fourth Crusade brought riches unknown in the West to the crusaders who sacked Constantinople in 1204, described by Villehardouin: "The booty gained was so great that none could tell you the end of it: gold and silver, and vessels and precious stones, and samite, and cloth of silk..."